 Exetel Broadband Plans Review

 Exetel claims to be a family-owned Australian internet service provider which prides itself on low prices and a customer-focused approach.
-The company claims to be Australia’s largest independent ISP, with over 120,000 subscribers, and offers a full range of ADSL2+ and NBN internet plans, as well as SIM only, mobile broadband plans.
+The company claims to be Australia’s largest independent ISP, with more than 120,000 subscribers, and offers a full range of ADSL2+ and NBN internet plans.
 At Canstar Blue, we’ve looked at all of Exetel’s broadband plans and seen how they compare to other providers, so you can determine which product is right for you.

-- Optional unlimited VoIP home service and included modem for an extra $10 a month, including calls to 10 selected countries
+- Optional unlimited VoIP home service for an extra $10 a month, including calls to 10 selected countries

 Exetel NBN Plans